 The digital commerce business model is witnessing high adoption rates since COVID led to lockdowns and a temporary shutdown of brick and mortar stores.
 According to eMarketer, worldwide eCommerce sales is expected to cross $1 trillion in 2022.

-The rise in B2C (Business to Consumer) eCommerce businesses is evident, but how quickly B2B (Business to Business) eCommerce is empowering the digital landscape is fascinating.
+The rise in B2C (Business to Consumer) eCommerce businesses is evident, but how quickly B2B (Business to Business) eCommerce solutions are empowering the digital landscape is fascinating.
 The B2B buyers and sellers are gradually leaning towards digital platforms to self-evaluate products/services in a remote setup.

 Here is a comprehensive guide to help start a B2B eCommerce business: